This artwork was created at a time of great romantic turmoil in my life.

-The pearls hanging from the ceiling belong to my mother.
+The pearls hanging from above belong to my mother.
 The ring that is hanging from them I found randomly in a plastic bag labeled "Sissy ring."
 Neither my sister nor I have any recollection of this ring but I imagine that it is left over from the time we lived together in 2015.
 The elephant belongs to my sister as well and is meaningful to her.
 The moon clock was given to me also by my sister several years ago and to me signifies the cycles of the moon, of menstruation and feminine energy.

 Candles and the act of burning reference purification.